hxlnt/feather-nodebot/README.md

 >> STAHP
 Client connected
 ```
-Use the keyboard keys up, right, and left to drive the car.
+Inside the Node.js command prompt, use the keyboard keys up, right, and left to drive the car.
 Press the space bar to stop the car.
 Press q to quit.

 ## Coming soon: Link to the Robotic Traces Azure IoT dashboard, where you can see a visualization of the motion of all connected cars.